 Other than these two features, the rest of the house is very similar to the other Little Tikes models.

 Made from plastic, it’s relatively easy to put together.
 The minimum recommended age is 2 years.

 Although this kids’ teepee is best used indoors, your kids can take it outside on a sunny day – just make sure that after playtime is over, the teepee makes it back into the house.

 Putting this thing together is a walk in the park, and you can easily do it on your own.
-The teepee cover comes in a cute gender-neutral stripe pattern.
+The teepee cover comes in a cute gender-neutral beige design.

 To create their own little world, your kids can close the front door but not to worry – you can still check on them through the side mesh window.